Accreditation of digital identity providers and services

 1 — Provider

-An assessment of the provider’s operational capability, confirming they meet the requirements set out in the legislation, regulations and rules.
+An assessment of the provider, including their operational capability, confirming they meet the requirements set out in the Act, Regulations and Rules.

 2 — Identification management

-An independent evaluation of the digital identity service against the identification standards.
+An independent evaluation of the digital identity service against the New Zealand Identification Standards completed by the identification team at the Department of Internal Affairs.

 The Trust Framework Authority will complete a service assessment.
-This includes a detailed description of the service, a live demonstration of the digital identity service, and supplying specified documentation.
+This requires a detailed description of the service, provision of specified documentation and a live demonstration of the digital identity service.
 The provider may also be invited to a question and answer session to answer questions in relation to the application.

 3 — Privacy